strike65/SwiftyStats/README.md

 As there is no Xcode-Project, you have to use the Swift Package Manager.
 See above.

 # How to Use
+## Accuracy and Precision
+Only the **first four decimal places** should be used.
+For more information about this topic click [here](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).

 ## Descriptive stats